Feeling anxious? Angry? Frustrated? Overwhelmed? Or a similar state of heightened emotion?

 Amy Cuddy, in her famous Ted Talk ‘Your body language may shape who you are’ demonstrated that if you change your posture you can change your emotional and mental state.

 To calm feelings of anxiety or overwhelm: focus on opening yourself up, and expanding your posture.
 Look up, not down, uncross your legs and arms, sit back, open your chest, lower your shoulders, open your mouth wide to release any tension in your jaw, throw your arms out wide, and gently shake out any other areas of tension.
-Use a trigger word to help you - ‘expand’, for instance - and say it out loud.
+Choose a word to prompt you - ‘expand’, for instance - and say it out loud.